 The meta-analysis found that the ketogenic diet is effective against cancer in animal experiments, and 62.5% of studies on the effect of intermittent fasting on cancer in animals were also effective.
 This means that while more studies need to be carried out, the combination of ketogenic diets and intermittent fasting could be effective in helping to slow cancer progression (16).

 Oxidative stress is the result of too many free radicals in the body, and too few antioxidants.
-Free radicals appear in the body as a result of normal processes, environmental factors, and stress, among others.
-If there are too many free radicals in the body, they can cause inflammation, cell damage, cell aging, and cell death.
+Free radicals appear in the body as a result of normal processes, environmental factors, and stress.
+If there are too many free radicals in the body, they can cause inflammation, cell damage, aging and death.

 One type of intermittent fasting – alternate-day calorie restriction (ADCR) – was studied for its potential effects on oxidative stress and inflammation.
 The study revealed that oxidative stress and inflammation declined as a result of intermittent fasting (17).